Need another category? Click here or call us at (866) 345-6784.

 Workers Compensation Statistics in Fargo, North Dakota?

 Employers in Fargo, ND don’t report nonfatal occupational injuries to the U.S. Department of Labor, but that doesn’t mean they exist.
 The U.S. Bureau of Labor Statistics reports that people work in the trade, transportation, and utility industries more than any other type of employment in Cass County.
-Based on averages for the nation from the U.S. Department of Labor, 89.7 out of every 10,000 those full-time employees reported injuries or illnesses.
+Based on averages for the nation from the U.S. Department of Labor, 89.7 out of every 10,000 full-time employees reported injuries or illnesses.

 How Does Workers Comp Work in Fargo, North Dakota?